 The Mardi Himal Trek is a new trekking route comparatively short and panoramic trip in Nepal.
 The trekking route is getting popular among domestic and international tourists.

 Mardi Himal trekking package offers a dramatic view of the Annapurna and Dhaulagiri Himalayan range.
 The close-up view of Mount Machhapuchre and Annapurna are superb.
-The trekking route covers the Australian Camp, Pothana, Mardi Himal Base camp, Siding village, and Lwang village which are the major attractions of this trekking trail.
+The trekking route covers the Australian Camp, Pothana, Mardi Himal Base camp Trek, Siding village, and Lwang village which are the major attractions of this trekking trail.

 Day 01 Drive to Pokhara (approx. six hours), Taxi to Kande (1,770m) (approx. one hour), walk to Australia Camp (approx. 1.5 hours) (1,890m)